jsbisht/aws-developer-associate/database.md

 # Aurora Provisioned

 Aurora architecture is VERY different from RDS.
-At it's heart it uses a **cluster**
+At it's heart it uses a **cluster**.

 - A single primary instance and 0 or more replicas
 - Unlike other RDS products, replicas within Aurora can be used for reads during normal operation